gotson/komga-website/website/docs/community/podman.md

 WantedBy=multi-user.target default.target
 ```

-- Run `systemctl --user daemon-reload` to generate the systemd service.
+- Run `systemctl --user daemon-reload` to generate the systemd service from the quadlet file.
 - Run `systemctl --user start komga.service` to start the container.

 ### podman quadlet files for using komf